 Though you can’t go wrong with any of Julia Child’s legendary cookbooks, “Kitchen Wisdom” has a particular emphasis on developing your culinary skills and instincts.
 (Just because you now own all the right tools for preparing that perfect meal, it doesn’t necessarily mean you know how to use them.)
 Not only does it serve as an easy-to-follow guide on the fundamentals of cooking, the book also includes plenty of tried-and-true recipes for you and your loved one to show off what you’ve learned from the late, great food Yoda.Buy Now

 “What are we cooking?” is a question spouses constantly find themselves asking each other and Mark Bittman’s indispensable encyclopedia of easy-to-master recipes thankfully offers plenty of answers.
-If you have conflicting cravings or simply no idea where to start, “How to Cook Everything” will set you down the right path.Buy Now
+If you have conflicting cravings or simply no idea where to start, “How to Cook Everything” will set you down the right path—and it’s getting a huge makeover for its 20th birthday this October.Buy Now

 “Barefoot Contessa Parties!
 Ideas and Recipes for Easy Parties That Are Really Fun” by Ina Garten, $20.20 on Amazon

 Now that the Herculean task of putting together a wedding is done, the last thing you probably want to think about is organizing another get-together.
 But when the time comes to host your next soiree, let Ina Garten be your guide.
 The all-knowing Barefoot Contessa covers all aspects of party planning from décor to drinks, and, of course, the food for events throughout the year big and small.Buy Now